 Our Mt.
-Shasta Forest pond, southeast of McCloud, 2011
+Shasta Forest pond, Northeast of McCloud, 2011

 This is how the pond looked when we first saw it on January 27th.